Film / Holy Flying Circus

 and Michael Palin

-participated in against prominent critic and broadcaster (and devout Catholic) Malcolm Muggeridge and Mervyn Stockwood, the then-Bishop of Southwark — both of whom, it later transpired, had missed the beginning of the film, in particular the scenes that make it explicit that Brian is not Jesus, and who spent more time during the actual debate making cheap jibes against the comedians rather than attempting to rebut their arguments.
+participated in against prominent critic and broadcaster (and devout Anglo-Catholic) Malcolm Muggeridge and Mervyn Stockwood, the then-Bishop of Southwark — both of whom, it later transpired, had missed the beginning of the film, in particular the scenes that make it explicit that Brian is not Jesus, and who spent more time during the actual debate making cheap jibes against the comedians rather than attempting to rebut their arguments.
 However, these events are depicted in an irreverent, surreal and — dare we say — Pythonesque fashion, interspersed with non sequiturs

 , sketches and animation.